5 sad movies to cry on Netflix with difficult stories

 If you’re looking for a movie to cry on Netflix, this movie is definitely the right choice.
 Released in 2009, it tells the story of Sara and Brian, a young couple who receive the news that their daughter, Kate, has leukemia and a few years to live.

-Tired of so many medical interventions and feeling like an organ machine, the girl decides to look for Campbell Alexander, one of the most famous lawyers in the city, to sue her parents and ask for medical emancipation.
+Tired of so many medical interventions and feeling like an organ machine, the girl decides to look for Campbell Alexander, one of the most famous lawyers in town, to sue her parents and ask for medical emancipation.

 With a powerful and very sad plot, the film features Cameron Diaz, Jason Patric, Sofia Vassilieva, Abigail Breslin and Alec Baldwin.
 Nick Cassavetes directs and Jeremy Leven writes.